1. Purpose of policy

 (d) undertaking its business operations and commercialisation activities in an ethically and socially responsible manner

-(e) maximising social, cultural, and economic benefits for USC and for the broader community
+(e) maximising social, cultural, and economic benefits for the University and for the broader community

 (f) enabling open access to its scholarly output, including research publications and research data collections